Rombecchi/bootstrap-big-grid/README.md

 Bootstrap 4 Big Grid
 ==================
-A set of larger grid options for Bootstrap.
+A set of larger grid options for Bootstrap 4.0.

 Documentation and Tests
 =======================